glassleo/Breadcrumbs/README.md

 ![Map Pins](https://i.imgur.com/k3zVLC9.png)

-*Available quests are displayed on the World Map*

 ## Features

 - Show available quests on the world map with accurate source locations depending on what your character is able to pick, including all side quests